d-zine/Dating_App_Popularity/README.md

 ### 5. Correlation between Google Trends, app downloads, and revenue

-After diving deeper into Tinder and Bumble's search popularity, app downloads, and revenue, there appears to be moderate-to-strong correlation between Tinder and Bumble search popularity and app downloads and a high correlation between app downloads and revenue.
+After diving deeper into Tinder and Bumble's search popularity, app downloads, and revenue, there appears to be moderate correlation between Tinder search popularity and app downloads, weak correlation between Bumble search popularity and app downloads, and a high correlation between app downloads and revenue.
 This tells us that app downloads is more reliable than Google Trends in measuring dating app popularity.

 <p align="center">
 <img src="images/Tinder Search Popularity v Monthly Downloads (2018-2020).JPG" width=425>